SenpaiHunters/Clakr/README.md

 ---

 © 2024 clakr.
 All rights reserved.
-Available exclusively for macOS.